Pix4D/ntrip-catalog/README.md

 This data is distributed as CC0.
 This is just a collection of the data that NTRIP providers should be already explaining in their web pages.
 We try to make it easy to use and contribute.

 ## EPSG
-Most of the applications support the data from the [EPSG](https://epsg.org/) database.
-For that reason EPSG data is prefered in this catalog.
-If you do not find your expected CRS in EPSG, ask your geodesy regional agency to register it via https://epsg.org/dataset-change-requests.html.
+Many applications rely on the data provided by the [EPSG](https://epsg.org/) database.
+For that reason EPSG data is preferred in this catalog.
+If you do not find the CRS you need in EPSG, ask your geodetic regional authority to register it via https://epsg.org/dataset-change-requests.html.
 It is easy and free of charge.
 (You can still register your NTRIP data without it)

 As a helper you can use https://spatialreference.org/, maintained by the [PROJ](https://proj.org/) open source library.